-The Protestant misunderstanding of justification lies in its claim that justification is merely a forensic (i.e., purely declaratory) legal declaration by God that the sinner is now "justified."
-If you "accept Christ as your personal Lord and Savior," he declares you justified, though he doesn’t really make you justified or sanctified; your soul is in the same state as it was before; but you’re eligible for heaven.
+The Protestant misunderstanding of justification lies in its claim that justification is merely a legal declaration by God that the sinner is now “justified.”
+If you “accept Christ as your personal Lord and Savior,” he declares you justified, though he doesn’t really make you justified or sanctified; your soul is in the same state as it was before, but you’re eligible for heaven.

 A person is expected thereafter to undergo sanctification (don’t make the mistake of thinking Protestants say sanctification is unimportant), but the degree of sanctification achieved is, ultimately, immaterial to the question of whether you’ll get to heaven.
 You will, since you’re justified; and justification as a purely legal declaration is what counts.
-Unfortunately, this scheme is a legal fiction.
-It amounts to God telling an untruth by saying the sinner has been justified, while all along he knows that the sinner is not really justified, but is only covered under the "cloak" of Christ’s righteousness.
-But, what God declares, he does. "[S]o shall my word be that goes forth from my mouth; it shall not return to me empty, but it shall accomplish that which I purpose, and prosper in the thing for which I sent it" (Is.
+Unfortunately, this amounts to God telling an untruth by saying the sinner has been justified, while all along he knows that the sinner is only covered under the “cloak” of Christ’s righteousness.
+But, what God declares, he does. “[S]o shall my word be that goes forth from my mouth; it shall not return to me empty, but it shall accomplish that which I purpose, and prosper in the thing for which I sent it” (Is.
 55:11).
 So, when God declares you justified, he makes you justified.
 Any justification that is not woven together with sanctification is no justification at all.

 The Bible’s teaching on justification is much more nuanced.
-Paul indicates that there is a real transformation which occurs in justification, that it is not just a change in legal status.
-This is seen, for example, in Romans 6:7, which every standard translation—Protestant ones included—renders as "For he who has died is freed from sin" (or a close variant).
+Paul indicates that there is a real transformation that occurs in justification.
+This is seen, for example, in Romans 6:7, which every standard translation—Protestant ones included—renders as “For he who has died is freed from sin” (or a close variant).

 According to Scripture, sanctification and justification aren’t just one-time events, but are ongoing processes in the life of the believer.
-Both can be spoken of as past-time events, as Paul mentions in 1 Corinthians 6:11: "But you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus and by the Spirit of our God."
-Sanctification is also a present, ongoing process, as the author of Hebrews notes: "For by one offering he has perfected forever those who are being sanctified" (Heb.
+As the author of Hebrews notes: “For by one offering he has perfected forever those who are being sanctified” (Heb.
 10:14).
-In regard to justification also being an on-going process, compare Romans 4:3; Genesis 15:6 with both Hebrews 11:8; Genesis 12:1-4 and James 2:21-23; Genesis 22:1-18.
-In these passages, Abraham's justification is advanced on three separate occasions.
+In regard to justification also being an ongoing process, compare Romans 4:3; Genesis 15:6 with both Hebrews 11:8; Genesis 12:1-4 and James 2:21-23; Genesis 22:1-18.
+In these passages, Abraham’s justification is advanced on three separate occasions.

 Can Justification Be Lost?

-Most Fundamentalists go on to say that losing ground in the sanctification battle won’t jeopardize your justification.
-You might sin worse than you did before "getting saved," but you’ll enter heaven anyway, because you can’t undo your justification, which has nothing to do with whether you have supernatural life in your soul.
+Many Protestants go on to say that losing ground in the sanctification battle won’t jeopardize your justification.
+You might sin worse than you did before “getting saved,” but you’ll enter heaven anyway, because you can’t undo your justification.

 Acting on Actual Graces